 Microaggressions are defined as brief and commonplace daily, verbal, behavioral, or environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative slights and insults toward members of oppressed groups" (Nadal, 2008, p.
 23).
-Microaggressions can occur towards people of color, women, LGBT persons, religious minorities, disabled people, and multiracial persons.
-My current research expands on the literature on microaggressions through the following projects:
+Microaggressions can occur towards people of color, women, LGBTQ persons, religious minorities, disabled people, and multiracial persons.
+I have published on the following topics:

 a) Racial Microaggressions and the experiences of people of color.